marcoFijan/frontend-data/README.md

 * Province: string that gives the province where the parking garage is located

 To read how I received and saved the data, please navigate to [my wiki page](wikiURL) where I explain in detail on how I collected and saved that data.

+## Examples used
+* For to basics of getAllRDWData.json I used the [example of Laurens Aarnoudse](https://vizhub.com/Razpudding/c2a9c9b4fde84816931c404951c79873?edit=files&file=index.js)
+* For the basic d3 barchart I used the [example of curran](https://www.youtube.com/watch?v=_8V5o2UHG0E&t=17327s&ab_channel=freeCodeCamp.org)
+* To understand how stack worked in d3, I used the example of [the Muratorium](https://www.youtube.com/watch?v=bXN9anQN_kQ&t)

 ## Features